 Suzanne Salgado’s practice focuses on trial work and civil litigation.
 Suzanne has tried both bench and jury trials in courts around the country.
 Suzanne represents individuals and corporations in high-stakes litigations—developing themes, preparing and examining key witnesses, and designing strategies that have resulted in favorable outcomes for her clients.
+Suzanne has experience with a range of substantive areas of law, including healthcare, financial services, and contract and commercial disputes.
+In addition to her trial work, she has represented clients from a range of industries in investigations by State Attorneys General and by the United States Government.

 A native of Washington, D.C., Suzanne received her B.A., cum laude, from Yale University in 2008.
 She received her J.D., with high honors, from The George Washington University Law School in 2013, where she was the Senior Articles Editor for The George Washington Law Review.
 After law school, she clerked for Judge Richard J. Leon of the U.S. District Court for the District of Columbia.
 Suzanne is vice chair of the firm’s Diversity Committee.